Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Arriving by Train

 We are big fans of train travel in France.
-From Paris, we took the TGV to Lyon and Avignon and a local train onwards to Montpellier.
-In our experience, French trains are comfortable, reliable, and a good value way to travel.
+From Paris, we took the TGV to Lyon and Avignon and a local train to Montpellier.
+In our experience, French trains are comfortable, reliable, and a good value.

-There is also a high-speed TGV Train from Paris and Barcelona, with the total trip time taking about three hours from either city.
+There is also a high-speed TGV Train from Paris and Barcelona, which takes about three hours to travel from either city.

 Make sure you get a train that stops at Gare St Roch, NOT Gare Sud de France which is 6km outside the city.